Skip to content

 required

-Concatenate global-level inputs with constituent-level inputs before embedding
+Concatenate global-level inputs with constituent-level inputs before embedding, by default True

 True